pcingola/SnpEff/src/docs/snpeff/faq.md

 ## How much memory should I use

-How much memory to use is very specifcic to your project / application, but here are some guidelines:
+How much memory to use is very specific to your project / application, but here are some guidelines:
-- Default 8 GB: Typically 8G of memory is enough for analyzing a human genome (i.e. `java -Xmx8G -jar snpEff.jar ... ~)
+- Default 8 GB: Typically 8G of memory is enough for analyzing a human genome (i.e. `java -Xmx8G -jar snpEff.jar ...`)
 - Medium 16 GB: It is rare that for single sample VCF file annotations more than 8G is required, but for some large genomes and/or VCF with too many samples, you might need more memory.
 - Very large 128GB: It is extremely uncommon for SnpEff to require over 128GB of RAM for annotating with SnpEff, but it might happen on very large projects.